zktuong/ktplots/README.md

 ### plot_cpdb_heatmap

-New! original heatmap plot as per the main cellphonedb repo.
+New!
+Ported the original heatmap plot to this pacakge as per the main cellphonedb repo.
 Uses `pheatmap` internally.
+Colours indicate the number of significant interactions.

 ```R
 plot_cpdb_heatmap(kidneyimmune, 'celltype', pvals2, cellheight = 10, cellwidth = 10)